The mission of Dallas Theological Seminary is to

 As part of the 96 core credit hours, all students participate in a 3-hour internship.
 During the internship, students will complete a portfolio.
 When students declare their ministry emphasis (no later than at the completion of 60 hours), they should start planning for their internship experience.
 Students, with an emphasis in the Department of Media Arts and Worship, should consult that department to clarify their apprenticeship requirements.

 ThM students are responsible for demonstrating competence in research by satisfactorily completing either (1) a ThM thesis in an academic department of their choosing or (2) a 2-hour research seminar (RS102).

 To provide greater opportunity for learning, students may also take up to five courses for credit beyond the 120 hours required for the degree for only a modest fee to cover the cost of materials.
 Consult the Registrar’s office for more information and limitations on this special program.

 Students in the Master of Theology (ThM) program are required to take MinistrySafe's Sexual Abuse Awareness Training.

-Because Dallas Seminary values character and spiritual maturity, ThM students are required to register for and participate in Spiritual Formation groups each of their first four consecutive fall and spring semesters at either the Dallas campus or Houston Campus.
+Because Dallas Seminary values character and spiritual maturity, ThM students are required to register for and participate in Spiritual Formation groups for four consecutive fall and spring semesters at the Dallas, Houston, or Washington, DC Campus.

 In the Spiritual Formation curriculum, small groups of five to seven students focus on identity, community, integrity, and delity.
 The groups also provide an atmosphere for prayer, fellowship, and the integration of learning with ministry.
 Students participate with the same group during four consecutive semesters; therefore, they should arrange their schedules so they meet on the same day and at the same time each semester.
 Spiritual Formation is a noncredit, transcripted experience.
 For all degrees on which is required, Spiritual Formation and completion of half of the student’s DTS course work are the primary prerequisites for internship eligibility.